salasberryfin/salasberryfin/README.md

 # CJ Salas - salasberryfin

 I love Linux, Neovim and programming in Go and Python.
-I'm passionate about learning anything and I think that breaking stuff if the fastest way to really understand new technologies, so I spent lots of time tweaking things until I get the hang of them.
+I'm passionate about learning anything and I think that breaking stuff is the fastest way to really understand new technologies, so I spend lots of time tweaking things until I get the hang of them.

-I'm pretty sure you can get anywhere with a properly configured **Linux** machine + **Neovim**.
+I'm pretty sure you can get anywhere with a **Linux** machine + **Neovim**.

 ---
 <h3> &nbsp;About Me </h3>